Ask a doctor about a prescription for ACREL 75 mg FILM-COATED TABLETS

-6. Contents of the package and additional information
+Contents of the pack

-What is Acrel
+What Acrel is

-Acrel belongs to a group of non-hormonal medications called bisphosphonates, which are used for the treatment of bone diseases.
-Acrel acts directly on the bones, strengthening them and, therefore, reduces the probability of fractures.
+Acrel belongs to a group of non-hormonal medicines called bisphosphonates, which are used to treat bone diseases.
+Acrel acts directly on the bones, strengthening them and thus reducing the likelihood of fractures.

-The bone is a living tissue.
+Bone is a living tissue.
 Old bone in the skeleton is constantly being renewed and replaced by new bone.

 The most likely bone fractures are those of the vertebrae, hip, and wrist, although they can occur in any bone in the body.
-Fractures associated with osteoporosis can also cause back pain, loss of height, and a curved back.
-Some patients with osteoporosis do not have symptoms and may not even know they have it.
+Osteoporosis-related fractures can also cause back pain, loss of height, and a curved back.
+Some patients with osteoporosis may not have symptoms and may not even know they have it.

-What is Acrel used for
+What Acrel is used for

 Do not take Acrel